How to Fix USB Drives Not Detected by Rufus?

 Step 3.
 Select the ISO file and then create a bootable USB drive.

-Method 2: Create bootable USB drive with Hasleo WinToUSB.
+Method 2: Create a Bootable USB Drive with Hasleo WinToUSB.

 Click Windows To Go creator

 Step 2.
-Click "Select installation source", then click "Browse image file" and select the Windows 8 installation ISO file from the open dialog box as installation source, or choose a CD/DVD drive with a Windows 8 installation DVD inserted as the installation source.
+Click "Select installation source", then click "Browse image file".
+Then choose the Windows installation ISO file from the dialog box as installation source.
+Alternatively, select a CD/DVD drive with Windows installation media.

 Select installation source for Windows To Go

 Step 3.
-Hasleo WinToUSB scans for and lists installable operating systems, select the edition of Windows you want to install.
+Hasleo WinToUSB scans for and lists installable operating systems.
+Select your target Windows edition.

 Select Windows edition

 Step 4.
-Click "Select destination drive" and select the destination drive from the pop-up drive list.
-If the drive is not correctly recognized by Hasleo WinToUSB, you can click the refresh drive list button for the program to recognize the drive.
+Click "Select destination drive", then choose the target drive from the pop-up list.
+If Hasleo WinToUSB fails to detect the drive, click the refresh drive list button to initiate drive recognition.

 Select destination drive

 Step 5.
-Choose the partition scheme and installation mode you want to use, and you can specify additional drivers or enable BitLocker to encrypt the Windows To Go USB drive according to your needs, then click "Proceed".
+Select your preferred partition scheme and installation mode.
+Optionally, you may specify additional drivers or enable BitLocker encryption for the Windows To Go drive, then click "Proceed".

 Select partition scheme and installation mode